 I am on record on several occasions in this column, of speaking out against going off the electrical grid.
 The amount of money that you would have had to spend on batteries made it nonsensical, unless you had very high line-charges; but times have changed.

-Two of the factors favouring going off the grid have not changed.
-The price of municipal power continues to soar, and its reliability leaves much to be desired.
+favouring going off the grid have not changed.
+The price of municipal electricity continues to soar, and its reliability in South Africa at any rate leaves much to be desired.

-Lithium ion batteries have many advantages.
+Lithium-ion batteries have many advantages.

-Secondly, they can be safely cycled far deeper than a lead battery; one dare not take the latter below 50% if you want them to last, but a lithium ion battery can be drained to 30% of its capacity, and some say 15%.
-It comes with a 10 year warranty; you’ll never get even a quarter of that for a lead battery.
+Secondly they can be safely cycled far deeper than a lead battery; one dare not take the latter below 50 percent if you want them to last.
+But a lithium-ion cell can be regularly drained to a half of its capacity, and some say even less.

 I suppose I should thank the Municipality for sending us that 431V surge last year that did so much damage down our street.
 It was the last straw, and drove us to reconsider our aversion to going off the grid, and to look at the new battery technology.